Complex (Cognitive) Systems

 we'll distinguish between two kinds of systems:

-in order to solve the differential equation, we partition it into two linear equations:
+in order to solve the second-order linear ordinary homogeneous differential equation, we partition it into a system of two first-order equations. let , therefore:

 this has the property that , and .